Home Legalisation of documents

-The embassy does not legalize or certify any document from Belgium (non-marital certificate, marriage certificate, diplomas and degrees from universities in Ethiopia etc…) in order to be used in Ethiopia.
-In principle such documents need to be legalized by the Ministry of Foreign Affairs in Belgium and then by the Ethiopian embassy in Belgium in order to use the documents in Ethiopia.
+The embassy does not legalise or certify any document from Belgium (non-marital certificate, marriage certificate, diplomas and degrees from universities in Belgium etc…) in order to be used in Ethiopia.
+In principle such documents need to be legalised by the Ministry of Foreign Affairs in Belgium and then by the Ethiopian embassy in Belgium in order to use the documents in Ethiopia.

-However the embassy legalizes Ethiopian documents legalized by the Ethiopian Ministry of Foreign Affairs (non-marital certificate, marriage certificate, diplomas and degrees from universities in Ethiopia etc…) in order to be used in Belgium.
+However the embassy legalises Ethiopian documents legalised by the Ethiopian Ministry of Foreign Affairs (non-marital certificate, marriage certificate, diplomas and degrees from universities in Ethiopia etc…) in order to be used in Belgium.